adalidcht/GCloud-Computing-Foundations/README.md

 # Google Cloud Computing Foundations
 Repository of my study from [Gooogle Cloud Computing Foundations Certificate](https://www.cloudskillsboost.google/paths/36) & [Google Cloud Essentials](https://www.cloudskillsboost.google/course_templates/621).

+> [!Important]
+> Copyright 2024 Google LLC All rights reserved.
+Google and the Google logo are trademarks of Google LLC.
+All other company and product names may be trademarks of the respective companies with which they are associated.

 # Table of contents
 - [Cloud Shell](#cloud-shell-_)
   - [Regions and Zones](#regions-and-zones)